AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 1. All inclusive - ATU, battery, speaker (audio amplifier).
 2. ATU and speaker (audio amp) only.
 - For configuration (2) you do not need to order the Battery and Speaker PCB.
 If you decide later that you want o add a battery board - you can do that.
 It is a non-destrcutive mod.
-- Barb (WB2CBA) has <a href="https://antrak.org.tr/blog/usdx-sota-modular-all-mode-sdr-hf-transceiver-for-qrp-operations/">detailed instructions on the ordering process from JLCPCB at the ATU link</a> for both "plain" PCB's and PCB's with SMD components populated.
-It will be difficuilt to add anything else to his writings.

 # Bill of Materials (BOM)
 Discalimer: I am not associated with any supplier and do not receive any monetary or other benefit from referring to their products!